Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 The client-facing side of DotnetRuntimeBootstrapper is implemented as a [custom .NET runtime host](https://docs.microsoft.com/en-us/dotnet/core/tutorials/netcore-hosting).
 Internally, it's a pre-compiled managed executable built against legacy .NET Framework v3.5, which allows it to run out-of-the-box on all operating systems starting with Windows 7.

-When the user runs the application through the bootstrapper, it execute the next steps:
+When the user runs the application through the bootstrapper, it executes these steps:

-1. Attempt to locate existing .NET installation
+1. Attempts to locate existing .NET installation
-2. Attempt to run the application via latest available `hostfxr.dll`
+2. Attempts to run the application via latest available `hostfxr.dll`
 3. If that fails:
-   1. Resolve the target runtime by reading the `runtimeconfig.json` file
+   1. Resolves the target runtime by reading the `runtimeconfig.json` file
-   2. Check if the required .NET runtime is missing
+   2. Checks if the required .NET runtime is missing
-   3. Check if any of .NET's prerequisites are missing
+   3. Checks if any of .NET's prerequisites are missing
-   4. Prompt the user to install the missing components
+   4. Prompts the user to install the missing components
-   5. Download and install the missing components
+   5. Downloads and installs the missing components
-   6. If necessary, prompt the user to restart Windows
+   6. If necessary, prompts the user to reboot the system
-   7. Run the application again
+   7. Runs the application again

 ### Application resources